Zbruch Idol: Discovery

 The statue was discovered in August 1848 in the village of Lychkivtsi (Liczkowce) in Galicia (then in the Austrian Empire, now in Ukraine), during a drought that made the bottom of the river visible.
 The owner of the village, Konstanty Zaborowski, brother of the late poet, Tymon, donated it to Polish Count Mieczysław Ludwik Potocki, who in 1850 reported it to the Kraków Scientific Society.
 Potocki put forth a conjecture that the statue might represent Svetovid.
 Potocki donated it to the Jagiellonian University under the condition that it would be noted that the statue of Svetovid comes from him.
 Initially kept in the library of the Jagiellonian University, in 1858 it was moved to the temporary exhibition of antiquities in the Lubomirski family palace and then to the headquarters of the Kraków Scientific Society.
 However only in 1950 it was placed on permanent exhibition.
 Since 1968 it has been kept in the Kraków Archaeological Museum.

+In 1984, archaeologists Irina Rusanova and Boris Timoshchuk explored the banks of the Zbruch River near the site of the idol's discovery.
+They attempted to trace the exact spot where the idol could have stood and, based on their findings, suggested that the "Zbruch pagan cult center" might have been still active in the 12th and 13th centuries (that is, well after the Baptism of Rus).
+These ideas have drawn much criticism.